 Bearer: Reyes, Elijah.

-Coat of arms devised by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular external shape and with a leather finishing.
+Coat of arms designed by me, illuminated with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finish.

 Or, a peacock’s head erased Azure, beaked Argent, between in dexter an increscent Azure and in sinister a rose Azure, barbed and seeded Argent.
 Crest: Upon a helm with a wreath Or and Azure, a peacock in his splendour proper.
 Mantling: Azure doubled Or.